TIMELINE-SABMiller would be culmination of years of deals for AB Inbev

-Oct 7 (Reuters) - Anheuser-Busch InBev has approached its biggest rival SABMiller with about a takeover that would form a brewing group producing a third of the world’s beer.
+Sept 16 (Reuters) - Anheuser-Busch InBev has approached rival SABMiller about a takeover that would form a brewing group producing a third of the world’s beer.

-AB InBev has already grown into the world’s biggest brewer through a string of deals to give it ownership of a wide range of international brands, including Budweiser, Corona, Stella Artois, Beck‘s, Leffe and Hoegaarden.
+AB InBev has already grown into the world’s biggest brewer through a string of deals and is the owner of brands such as Budweiser, Corona, Stella Artois, Beck‘s, Leffe and Hoegaarden.

 Following is a summary of key events in AB Inbev’s growth: